fioprotocol/fio-devhub/_docs/how-to/reg-proxy.md

 * Click Create Transaction
 * Click Broadcast Transaction

-Go to your account on [bloks.io](https://fio.bloks.io/){:rel="nofollow noopener noreferrer" target="_blank"} and refer to the Chain Data > Votes tab to confirm your FIO Address is registered as a proxy.
+Go to your account on [bloks.io](https://fio.bloks.io/){:rel="nofollow noopener noreferrer" target="_blank"} and refer to the Chain Data > Votes tab to confirm your FIO Crypto Handle is registered as a proxy.

 For additional information see the [regproxy]({{site.baseurl}}/pages/api/fio-api/#options-regproxy) API documentation.